Qian Zhi Fu: Angkorian invasion: 10th – 11th century CE

 Qiān at Si Thep came under the authority of the Shaivism Angkor polity in 946, as evidenced by inscriptions recording the victory of Angkorian king Rajendravarman II (r.
 944–968) over Rāmaññadesa to the west.
 Following this event, Qiān Zhī Fú experienced a decline in prosperity, potentially attributable to climate disruptions, epidemic crises, or alterations in Angkorian trade policies during the 12th–13th centuries.
 The residual population subsequently migrated to Lavo's Lavapura and to Xiān's Ayodhya.
+Its seat at Si Thep appears to have been abandoned by the 13th century, coinciding with the rise of Sukhothai as the new political center of the upper Menam Valley.

 During the later phase of Qiān Zhī Fú at Si Thep, an early Siamese dynastic line transitioned to Yassouttora Nacoora Louang or Tasoo Nacora Louang, identified with Lavapura of Lavo.
 Following the loss of the eastern Menam Valley to Angkorian expansion, this dynasty temporarily relocated northward to Sukhothai/Nakhon Thai circa the 1150s.
 Subsequently, the monarchs shifted their focus southward to the western Menam Valley, where they consolidated control over the region as part of Xiān’s territorial domain, encompassing Suphannabhum, and undertook the reestablishment of Phrip Phri.
 This region subsequently emerged as a new political and cultural power base for Xiān until the establishment of the Ayutthaya Kingdom in the mid-14th century.
 The Xiān regained influence over the eastern Menam Valleys at Lavo, previously lost to Angkor, around the 1280s, as indicated by records of significant Xiān settlements in Lavo, as well as Lavo tributes sent to China in 1289 and 1299.